Diets Used

 Managing allergic pets is a multi-front battle and finding the right diet is often only a part of that battle.

-But just so you know, that means that for 3 our of 5 allergic pets, changing diets WON'T make a huge difference.
+But it also means that for 3 our of 5 allergic pets, changing diets WON'T make a huge difference.

-It takes skin 2-6 weeks for skin to calm down and heal once it becomes sensitized and inflammed from food allergies.
+It takes irritated skin 2-8 weeks to stop itching and heal once it becomes sensitized and inflamed from food allergies.
 So you need to be patient when doing food trials.
-Most people notice an improvement in their pets skin after about 3 weeks if the diet is successful, but sometimes it pays off to try a little longer.
+Most people notice an improvement in their pet's skin after about 3-4 weeks if the diet is successful, but sometimes it pays off to try a little longer.

 If your pet has excessive shedding, skin infections, skin odor, frequent ear infections, frequent anal gland problems, and is itchy, itchy, itchy, and miserable: your vet will recommend a food trial to help determine whether or not your pet has food allergies.
 It's well worth the effort and more accurate (when done right) and much less expensive than other testing options.